SamuelOliveirads/variational_auto_encoder_to_generate_new_data/README.md

 ## How to run on a notebook

-You can run the latest notebook v.2.0-compare_results.ipynb to view the final project, the other notebooks are earlier versions.
+You can run the latest notebook v.2.1-fine_tunning.ipynb to view the final project, the other notebooks are earlier versions.

+> Note: if you want to skip the training step, load the model into the cell just below the training.